cesarmars/notes-repo/README.md

-# Notes for computer architecture
+# Notes
+Digital notes for anything, using latex and possibly any markup.